Tell Me About Acupuncture

 The initial visit usually lasts 2 hours depending on your needs and the condition you want treated.
 Call 910.798.8181 to receive a new patient welcome package including the intake forms, or download the forms by clicking here to save time and prevent you from having to complete them in the office during your first visit.

-Initially, treatments are done frequently: perhaps 1-3 times per week or bi-weekly.
+Initially, treatments are done frequently: once a week.
 Once your condition has been controlled and you are symptom-free, the treatments become less frequent.

 Our treatment philosophy is to support you in achieving your own health goals as quickly as possible.
 Since we believe that our bodies can heal themselves if given the chance, we do not believe in creating a co-dependant relationship with patients where treatments are unnecessarily prolonged.